GinaEzzat/employeeDetailsTask/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# EmployeeDetails
+we add a new page called employeedetails to fetch each employee data and present them on the screen

+# cachingData
+we added some functions to cache data and present them we used shared preference package and for getting data from API we used the dio package instead of HTTP